Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations: Unbounded continuum of solutions to parametrized fixed point problems, in Banach spaces

 Now consider,

 with some arbitrary fixed $\lambda^{\ast}\in [\lambda_1,\lambda_2]$.
 Then $H$ is a completely continuous perturbation of the identity\footnote{This statement can be proved by relying on the construction of the continuous extension used in the proof of the Dugundgi theorem.
-For the sake of completeness, we sketch the proof of the latter in Appendix \ref{Sec_AppendixB}; see Lemma \ref{Lem_Dugun}.} in $\mathbb{R}\times E$.
-We denote by $\widetilde{E}$ the set $\mathbb{R}\times E$ in what follows.
+For the sake of completeness, we sketch the proof of the latter in Appendix \ref{Sec_AppendixB}; see Lemma \ref{Lem_Dugun}.} in $\mathbb{R}\times E$. {\mkrevb In what follows, one denotes by $\widetilde{E}$ the set $\mathbb{R}\times E$.}